MadeByThePinsHub/handbook/README.md

 * When everything is clear, use `mkdocs build` to generate documentation website files.

 ## License
 The project source code is licensed under Mozilla Public License Version 2.0 while the website is licensed under Creative Commons Attribution-ShareAlike 4.0 Internatinal License.
+Feel free to remix this repository and use them on your own team.

 ## CONTRIBUTING and Handbook Feedback
 For contributions, see the `CONTRIBUTING.md` file in root directory of this repository or at the [live preview website]